Records Management Guide

 - Access to administrative information (all information held in electronic form which is used in the course of administrative activities) which is maintained in or derived from electronic form shall be safeguarded against misuse, unauthorized destruction, modification or disclosure.
 The University considers all such information to be University assets and retains the exclusive right of ownership.

-- It shall be the responsibility of the Information Technology Advisory Board (ITAB) to administer this policy at a system-wide level.
-The ITAB shall establish, publish, maintain, and enforce information security procedures concerning access to University administrative information.
+- It shall be the responsibility of the Chief Information Officer (CIO) to administer this policy at a system-wide level.
+The Chief Information Officer shall establish, publish, maintain, and enforce information security procedures concerning access to University information.

-- The Associate Vice President for Information Technology will inform the University community of any special confidentiality requirements as well as any fraud and abuse risks associated with the information, and shall take reasonable steps to ensure the information is not misused or modified, destroyed or disclosed without authorization.
+- The Chief Information Officer will inform the University community of any special confidentiality requirements as well as any fraud and abuse risks associated with the information, and shall take reasonable steps to ensure the information is not misused or modified, destroyed or disclosed without authorization.

-- Each campus shall be responsible for administering these guidelines on their campus, with the assistance of the Director of Computer Services in Springfield.
+- Each campus shall be responsible for administering these guidelines on their campus, with the assistance of the Chief Information Officer.

-- The ITAB shall assist the Associate Vice President for Information Technology with enforcement of these guidelines through the following:
+- The Information Security Executive Committee (ISEC) shall assist the Chief Information Officer with enforcement of these guidelines through the following:

-- Function in an advisory capacity to the Associate Vice President for Information Technology.
+- Function in an advisory capacity to the Chief Information Officer.

 - Provide a forum for the exchange of security issues and promote information security awareness among the users of University computing resources.